 Rounding the Decimal Numbers

-Now, instead of integer values, we will round the numbers to a particular decimal number with certain specified decimal points that we specify in the second parameter to the round() function.
+Instead of integer values, we will round the numbers to a particular decimal number with certain decimal points that we specify in the second parameter to the round() function.
 Let us see how we can do this with the help of an example.
 Consider a decimal numeric number say 985.561.
 For rounded to two-digits, the query statement should contain the integer parameter decimal_count in the round() function as 2, and the statement should be as follows –

 Now, if our number is 985.566, then while rounding to two digits, the numeric value that will result is as follows using the below query statement –

-That gives the following output with value 985.57 as the digit after two decimals 6 is greater than or equal to 5; hence the second digit value is increased by one, and the output is 985.57 instead of 985.56.
+That gives the following output with a value of 985.57 as the digit after two decimals 6 is greater than or equal to 5; hence the second digit value is increased by one, and the output is 985.57 instead of 985.56.

 SELECT ROUND(price,2) FROM educbademo;